 Germany, India, South Korea and Spain are just a few of the locations where recent Scranton graduates have studied, researched and taught on Fulbright scholarships, the U.S. government’s premier graduate scholarship.
-Since 1972, 155 graduates have earned such accolades.

 We’ve even been named a “top producer” of Fulbright awards by The Chronicle of Higher Education.